Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Solar Reflected Dark Matter

 The numerical results of SRDM are derived through a Monte Carlo simulation program.
-The simulation follows similar steps as~\cite{An:2021qdl}, but is modified in order to account for the dark magnetic force: \begin{enumerate} \item Randomly generate initial impact parameter $b\in A_{\rho}$ ($A_\rho$ is the impact disc), velocity at infinity $v_\infty$ and the angle of velocity according to the halo DM distribution; and then send the DM particle near the Sun ($r=4R_\odot$), taking account for energy and angular momentum conservation.
-Since the solar dark magnetic field is axial-symmetric, the angle between velocity at infinity and solar magnetic axis, $\theta_\infty$, and the angle of aiming point on the impact disc, $\nu_\infty$, are also important.
+The simulation follows similar steps as Ref.~\cite{An:2021qdl}, but is modified in order to account for the dark magnetic force: \begin{enumerate} \item Randomly generate the initial impact parameter $b\in A_{\rho}$ ($A_\rho$ is the impact disc), the velocity at infinity $v_\infty$ and the angle of velocity according to the halo DM distribution; and then send the DM particle near the Sun ($r=4R_\odot$), taking into account energy and angular momentum conservations.
+The gravitational potential will accelerate the DM particle in this process.
+Since the solar dark magnetic field is axially symmetric, the angle between the velocity at infinity and solar magnetic axis, $\theta_\infty$, and the angle of aiming point on the impact disc, $\nu_\infty$, are also important.
 Therefore, $\theta_\infty$ and $\nu_\infty$ are also generated at random evenly.
-A geometrical illustration of these initial parameters is shown in fig.~\ref{fig:geo_illu}. \item Draw the trajectory of the DM particle step by step.
-The main difference with the procedure in \cite{An:2021qdl} is that apart from gravity, dark magnetic force (eq.~\ref{DLF}) is also considered.
-Because the distribution of dark magnetic field is direction dependent and the force is perpendicular to the velocity, the 1D coordinate used in~\cite{An:2021qdl} is not appropriate and we are forced to use 3D Cartesian coordinates. \item At every step, generate a random number in the range $[0,1]$ and compare it to the scattering probability $P=\Gamma_{\chi-e}\Delta l/v$ (where $\Delta l$ is the step length and $v$ is the velocity of the DM particle) to determine whether scattering happens or not.
-If scattering happens, then use eq.~\ref{gamma} to generate $q$ and $\cos\theta_{q k_1}$.
-With the value and direction of the momentum transfer, the momentum of DM particle is changed, sending the DM particle into a new trajectory with new energy value.
-Return to step 2 until the DM particle is far enough from the Sun ($r>4R_\odot$). \item Collect the total energy $E_\chi$ of the DM particle at infinity, draw a histogram and normalize it.
-Finally, we get the normalized flux $F_{A_\rho}(E_\chi)$. \end{enumerate}
+A geometrical illustration of these initial parameters is shown in Fig.~\ref{fig:geo_illu}. \item Draw the trajectory of the DM particle step by step.
+The magnitude of the velocity will change due to the gravitational force of the Sun.
+The main difference from the procedure in Ref.~\cite{An:2021qdl} is that, apart from gravity, the dark magnetic force [Eq.~\eqref{DLF}] is also considered.
+Because the distribution of the dark magnetic field is direction dependent and the force is perpendicular to the velocity, the 1D coordinate used in Ref.~\cite{An:2021qdl} is not appropriate and we are forced to use 3D Cartesian coordinates. \item At each step, if the DM particle is inside the Sun, generate a random number in the range $[0,1]$ and compare it to the scattering probability $P=\Gamma_{\chi-e}\Delta l/v$ (where $\Delta l$ is the step length and $v$ is the velocity of the DM particle) to determine whether a scattering happens or not.
+If a scattering happens, then use Eq.~\eqref{gamma} to generate $q$ and $\cos\theta_{q k_1}$.
+With the value and direction of the momentum transfer, the momentum of the DM particle is changed, sending the DM particle into a new trajectory with a new energy value.
+Return to step 2 until the DM particle is far enough from the Sun ($r>4R_\odot$). \item Collect the total energy $E_\chi$ of the DM particle at infinity, draw a histogram, and normalize it.
+Finally, we get the normalized reflected flux $F_{A_\rho}(E_\chi)$. \end{enumerate}